 3. Provide Free Returns (If Possible)

-Free returns are a major selling point for online shoppers.
-According to a survey by Narvar, 96% of consumers would shop with a retailer again if they had a positive returns experience, and free returns are a big part of that.
-If offering free returns isn’t feasible for your business, consider covering the cost for high-value customers or during promotional periods.
+When it comes to returns and refunds, free returns are a powerful motivator in the e-commerce world.
+According to Narvar, 96% of consumers say they would shop with a retailer again after a positive return experience, and free returns are a big part of that.
+If making free returns standard practice is not sustainable for the business, consider investing in free returns for your most valuable customers or for special promotional periods to encourage loyalty and repeat purchases.

 4. Make It Easy to Initiate a Return